Nigh7Sh4de/roundaway/README.md

 ## Authentication

-Certain API routes requre the user to be authenticated (have a JWT) and/or have certain privelages.
+Certain API routes requre a JWT and/or the associated user to have certain privelages.
 The specific requirements for each route are listed below.
 In order to make API calls that are auth protected use the following flow:
 1. Hit `POST /auth/:strat` with an **access_token** as supplied by the social network you are authenticating with.
 2. You will receieve a **JWT** in the response if authentication was successful